ufo-github/ponyfoo/README.md

 aws configure
 ```

 You’ll probably want to create an instance on EC2.
 The command below will spin up a new instance, give it an IP address, and set it up for `node` and `nginx`.
 Note that the database server must be hosted separately.
-For this purpose I chose [MongoLab][3] as my DBaaS provider of choice, the free tier should suffice.
+For this purpose I chose [mLab][mlab] as my DBaaS provider of choice, the free tier should suffice.

 ```shell
 npm run launch